DomainGroupOSS/domain-rate-limiting/README.md

 ### Step 3: Setting up the Redis rate limiter
-Now that our policy provider is ready, we now need to implement a limiter which will track the calls and report wheter they are within the limits of the specified policies and allowed call rates.
+Now that our policy provider is ready, we now need to implement a limiter of type **IRateLimitingCacheProvider** which will track the calls and report wheter they are within the limits of the specified policies and allowed call rates.
 Here we will use the Sliding window limiter which keeps very accurate counts within a time window and does not allow bursts meaning it will not allow more calls than the specified one at any time.
 The limiter takes the following parameters:

   * redisEndpoint: install redis if not already done so (https://redis.io/download) or use an already existing one.
 If you install in your local then the default value is localhost:6379.
 This value is mandatory.
 * onException: gets called when there is an Exception, useful for logging purposes.
 This is optional with default value of null.